 This morning we went back to the centre of Şanlıurfa to visit the kale (citadel).
 Being Saturday, there were tour buses lined up, which had brought Turkish tourists to the site.
 Flocks of mauve head scarves and groups in black chadors (like an old fashioned nun’s outfit, with the face showing) were ahead of us.
 The entry led into the rock where we climbed a staircase in a tunnel.
 At the top we stepped out into bright sunshine and a site mounded up with the rubble of destroyed buildings.
 The perimeter walls are intact, and lots of people were posing on them for photos with the city of Şanlıurfa for their background.
 The only other part not consisting entirely of ruins were two Roman pillars.
-It was from this hill that Abraham was thrown, hands tied, to land safely in the roses.

 We were having a picnic lunch on the grass in the park near the sacred fish when a young man, Yusef, approached us and asked if he could practise his English with us.
 He was the first of his large family to complete high school and he was studying for the University entrance exam; a separate exam involving a range of general subjects, which only those aspiring to attend university do.
 He wants to study law in Istanbul so that he can practise anywhere in Turkey but he will have to get the highest results for that.
 Lesser results could mean that he only gets into a university near home, with more limited job opportunities at the end.
 If he successfully passes an English exam upon entry, his course would be six years, and if not, he would have a seven year course.